nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### LOLA Core Database

 You can download a core region set database, or (`regionDB`).
-There are two download options: you can download pre-cached `.RData` files, which LOLA can load in about 30 seconds (requires my [simpleCache R package](http://github.com/sheffien/simpleCache)); or the complete database which additionally includes raw text region files, which LOLA can load and cache in about 30 minutes.
+There are two download options: you can download pre-cached `.RData` files, which LOLA can load in about 30 seconds (requires the [simpleCache R package](http://github.com/sheffien/simpleCache)); or the complete database which additionally includes raw text region files, which LOLA can load and cache in about 30 minutes.
 LOLA Core currently **only contains region sets from hg19, but we will be adding mm10 at some point**.

 The latest LOLA Core database can be downloaded here: